-Anzac Day is one of Australia’s most revered national occasions, marking the anniversary of the first major military action fought by Australian and New Zealand forces during World War I. More than a century later, on Anzac Day, we will stop, remember and honour those who lost their lives in Australian military and peacekeeping operations.
+Anzac Day is one of Australia’s most revered national occasions, marking the anniversary of the first major military action fought by Australian and New Zealand forces during World War I. More than a century later, we will stop, remember, and honour those who lost their lives in Australian military and peacekeeping operations on Anzac Day.

 Why do you think so many Australians of different generations continue to have such great respect for Anzac Day?

 The service of Australians in war and on military operations spans multiple generations and includes all demographics of our population.
 As such, there are few if any Australians who are not connected in some way to our veterans and their families.
 I also believe that there is a growing recognition that the freedom and security enjoyed by Australians results from the defence of our nation, and a growing pride in Australia’s generosity in providing support to those in need through peacekeeping and disaster relief operations.

 Why do you think it continues to be important to mark Anzac Day?

 Anzac Day provides an opportunity for Australians to commemorate and pay their respects to all who have served Australia.
 Equally, it allows the men, women and families who have served, to understand the esteem in which they are held by others.
 Such a powerful expression of gratitude may assist veterans to begin to reconcile the sacrifices that they have made with the purpose of such sacrifice.
 Most importantly for me, a day of national remembrance should prompt us to learn and to reflect upon the traumatic consequences of war.
 Not only should this assist us to understand the needs of those who have suffered in war, but also the importance of working harder to prevent war in the future.

 How do you mark Anzac Day?